 Blazing Sevens takes the one-armed bandit theme to its obvious conclusion.
-People love the speed and simplicity of the old one win line fruit machines, but they also love the multiple win lines that allow for big, multi-line wins.
+People love the speed and simplicity of old, one win-line fruit-machines, but they also love the multiple win lines that allow for big, multi-line wins.

 What is the obvious solution?
-Well, 1x2 Games’ solution is the "ten game classic themed slot". (see the Gameplay section for full details), on how this works but suffice to say this is a nice, simple theme, well executed.
+Well, 1x2 Games’ solution is the "ten game classic themed slot".
+See the Gameplay section for full details on how this works, but suffice to say this is a nice and simple theme, well executed.

 It isn’t called "classic" for nothing.